Lady Gaga Super Bowl Jump Fake: Halftime Opening Was Pre-Recorded

 Bella Thorne Hair: Actress A Redhead Again?
 New Look Shocks Instagram

-On Monday, The Washington Post stated that “it wasn’t immediately clear that the stunt had been pre-recorded” to those spectators inside the stadium.
-The newspaper quoted a lady who had attended the Super Bowl in describing the initial confusion she experience upon first witnessing Lady Gaga being lowered onto the field after the opening.
+On Monday, the Washington Post stated that “it wasn’t immediately clear that the stunt had been pre-recorded” to those spectators inside the stadium.
+The newspaper quoted a lady who had attended the Super Bowl in describing the initial confusion she experienced upon first witnessing Lady Gaga being lowered onto the field after the opening.
 Per the paper, the lady said that she “could not tell” where the performer was coming from at the outset.

 “She came into the arena on a harness, but you honestly could not tell where she came from. […] I was with a group of 15 and none of us were quite sure where she actually came from.”